Big1533/sdl_android_guides/docs/Getting Started/Sending Multiple RPCs/index.md

 ### Send Requests

-`sendRequests` allows you to easily send an ArrayList of `RPCRequests` easily to the head unit.
+`sendRPCs` allows you to easily send an ArrayList of `RPCRequests` easily to the head unit.
 When you send multiple RPCs concurrently there is no guarantee of the order in which the RPCs will be sent or in which order Core will return responses.
 The method also comes with its own listener, `OnMultipleRequestListener` that will provide you with updates as the sending progresses, errors that may arise, and let you know when the sending is finished.
 Below is a sample call:

 ```java
 List<RPCRequest> rpcs = new ArrayList<>();